An Introduction to Aston’s Digital Environment

 Accessibility and Usability

 You are reminded that all content you provide for students should be usable and accessible, to those who may have disabilities which affect how they consume online content.
 It is part of your moral and legislative responsibility to make reasonable adjustment to accommodate these students.
-For some practical guidance please see the Mini Guide to Accessibility and Usability.
+For some practical guidance please see:

 If you are teaching a module that has previously run you may want to Course Copy content to use as a starting point.
 It is likely that you will not have access to the previously run version of the Blackboard module, to be able to do this.
 Please get in touch with the Technology Enhanced Learning Team by emailing email@example.com to request access.
 Additionally, even if you are experienced at using Blackboard, if this is your first time Course Copying content at Aston it is suggested that you request support from the team.